opensquiggly/eugene/README.md

 indexing run very fast even on small memory VM instances, and to never produce out of memory errors.

+# What about ElasticSearch or Lucene.NET?
+An astute reader might wonder if what we just described doesn't sound a whole lot like what ElasticSearch and Lucene.NET already do.
+Couldn't we use one of those to accomplish what we're describing?

+Yes, in theory, ElasticSearch and Lucene.NET do similar things, and should, at least in theory, work for what we need.
+In practice though, it just doesn't work well.
+Those solutions are too heavy-weight and are not optimized enough to do the kind of high volume, large repository regex code searching that we desire.

+In fact, our initial implementation for OpenSquiggly's code search was based on using ElasticSearch to build trigram indexes.
+It did work, but the performance was lackluster, required a lot of memory, and it was clear that the solution just wasn't going to scale as we needed it to.
+When it comes to code searching, customers are looking to index thousands, or perhaps even hundreds of thousands of code repositories.
+A more general purpose solution like ElasticSearch just can't cope with that kind of scale.

 # Where Did the Names Come From?
 Zoekt is a Dutch word that means "seek".